 What is a logical fallacy?

 A "fallacy" is a mistake, and a "logical" fallacy is a mistake in reasoning.
 There are, of course, other types of mistake than mistakes in reasoning.
 For instance, factual mistakes are sometimes referred to as "fallacies".
-However, The Fallacy Files is specifically concerned with logical errors, not factual ones.
+However, The Fallacy Files is specifically concerned with logical errors, not factual ones, which does not imply that I never discuss factual errors or that they are unimportant, but that they are not the focus.

 A logical error is a mistake in an argument, that is, a mistake in an instance of reasoning formulated in language.
-As the term is used in logic, an "argument" is a group of statements one of which is called "the conclusion" and the rest are called "premisses"―by the way, I spell "premiss" with two esses instead of one, for reasons explained in the Glossary; in other words, this is not a misspelling.
+As the term is used in logic, an "argument" is a group of statements one of which is called "the conclusion" and the rest are called "premisses"1.

-There are two types of mistake that can occur in arguments:
+There are two types of mistake that can occur in arguments, both of which are important and cause an argument to fail:

 1. A factual error in the premisses.
 As mentioned above, factual "fallacies" are not usually a question of logic; rather, whether a premiss is true or false is a matter for history or a science other than logic to determine.